jameswquinn/Webpack-Preact-Jest-Starter/README.md

 - Run `npm run build` to create a production build.
 - The built files will be in the `dist` directory.

+## Bundle Analysis

+This project includes Webpack Bundle Analyzer for visualizing the size of webpack output files.

+To generate a static report:
+- Run a production build: `npm run build`
+- Open `dist/bundle-report.html` in a web browser

+To start an interactive analyzer server:
+- Run `npm run analyze`
+- The analyzer will start a server and automatically open in your default web browser

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.